-Client Development focuses on quality of life outcomes (social inclusion, personal development, health and wellbeing and employability).
+Our Client Development Team focus on quality-of-life outcomes (social inclusion, personal development, health and wellbeing and employability).
 The team's overall mission is for clients to gain the confidence to be effective in their daily lives, both as an individual and as contributing members of society.
-The service achieves this through a range of programmes such as a literacy service, personal development programmes, meaningful activities, a health and wellbeing programme and promotes the active involvement of clients in the organisation.
+The service achieves this through a range of programmes such as a literacy service, personal development programmes, meaningful activities and promoting the active involvement of clients in our organisation.
 Through availing of this service clients can develop skills, interests, motivation, self-esteem, confidence and social networks while also increasing their employability.